stuffmatic/zephyr-ble-midi/README.md

 To minimize latency, a connection interval of 7.5 ms is requested, which is the smallest interval allowed by the Bluetooth low energy specification.
 Note that a central may or may not accept this value.

 By default, outgoing MIDI messages are sent in separate BLE packets.
-When building for nRF SoCs, outgoing non-sysex messages can optionally be buffered and transmitted in a single BLE packet just before the next connection event to reduce latency, see `CONFIG_BLE_MIDI_TX_MODE_CONN_EVENT`.
-The implementation is inspired by [this blog post](https://devzone.nordicsemi.com/nordic/nordic-blog/b/blog/posts/optimizing-ble-midi-with-regards-to-timing-1293631358).
+When building for nRF SoCs with nRF Connect SDK, outgoing non-sysex messages can optionally be buffered and transmitted in a single BLE packet just before the next connection event to reduce latency, see `CONFIG_BLE_MIDI_TX_MODE_CONN_EVENT`.

 ## Usage